lubeda/PixelIt-hacs/apps/pixelit/README.md

 ### usage

-create the templates according to the [wiki](https://wiki.dietru.de/books/pixel-it/page/apiscreen) of pixelit and add these two values:
+Create the templates according to the [wiki](https://wiki.dietru.de/books/pixel-it/page/apiscreen) of pixelit and add these two values:

 ```json
     "repeat": 10,